 Second, there are different models for designing and delivering PBL.
 I’d argue that any quality PBL approach includes some commonalities, especially the use of what we call Rich Inquiry as a central feature.
-In addition to TeachThought PD PBL there are several PBL models and organizations each with their own unique language and characteristics.
-We certainly think our PBL model works well but truth be told, just like with the greatest of schools, the real value of any PBL PD organization is the strength of their facilitators as leaders of learning.
+There are several PBL models and organizations each with their own unique language and characteristics.
+We certainly think our PBL model works well but truth be told, just like with the greatest of schools, the real value of any PBL PD organization is the strength of their facilitators as learning leaders.

 One of my favorite parts of my work is hosting the TeachThought Podcast because I get to learn through discussions with smart people.
-The criticism and ensuing examination of progressive, constructivist teaching as lacking in delivering important knowledge has come up more than once but especially in episode 138 Is Knowledge Being Overlooked For Inquiry In Progressive Education?
-After that conversation I wrote about The Importance Of Knowledge In Progressive Education.
+The criticism and ensuing examination of progressive, constructivist teaching as lacking in delivering important knowledge has come up more than once.
+I wrote about The Importance Of Knowledge In Progressive Education.
 Robust PBL incorporates learning of knowledge in multiple critical thinking processes to create usable and transferable tacit knowledge and understanding.

 Pull, Not Push Teaching

 The most traditional teaching features the teacher pushing information at students to be tested and moved on from.
-Usually this entails the display of learning targets or ‘I Can’ statements and the teacher teaching directly to those.
+Usually this entails displaying learning targets or ‘I Can’ statements and the teacher teaching directly to those.
 We see teachers doing this sometimes while attempting PBL.
 Robust PBL flips that by facilitating a process of unpacking what questions we need to know and learn in order to answer a Driving Question and challenge.
 We like to call this ‘pull teaching‘ and this Rich Inquiry is the heart of how we think about PBL.
 To be clear, the teacher designs the project with those learning targets in mind.
-We advocate turning content standards into questions and considering how your students will ask them in their words with your guidance and help as the leader of learning.
+We advocate turning content standards into questions and considering how your students will ask them in their words with your guidance and help as the learning leader.
 Our Straw Project Exemplar planning documents show an example that we hope is helpful.

-Quite often in our PBL Workshops we encounter teachers creating a project for content knowledge and understandings students have already been taught.
+Quite often PBL Workshops we encounter teachers creating a project for content knowledge and understanding students have already been taught.
 This concept of ‘frontloading’ feels like a necessary step for some because they intuit that students can’t ask questions about things they don’t know.
 It’s true that the most beautiful questions come from a deeper understanding but that doesn’t justify frontloading.
 Instead robust PBL engages student learning of knowledge and understandings as ‘throughloading’ (is that really a word?).
-By Flipping Bloom’s Taxonomy we ask students to create (or a synonymous verb), pull the important remembering and understandings, and then learn them through the project.
+By flipping Bloom’s Taxonomy, we ask students to create (or a synonymous verb), pull the important rememberings and understandings, and then learn them through the project.

 Authentic Audience Not Just Public

 There is value in students making their work public.
 This can create a level of accountability and increase engagement or interest as the eyes on student work is more than just the teacher.
-Robust PBL includes an authentic audience that includes making it public but also bakes in an important lever for Craftsmanship and Rich Inquiry.
-A skilled PBL teacher now has the tool of improving the quality of student work by asking how well, and in what ways, their work meets the needs of the audience.
+Robust PBL includes an authentic audience that makes it public but also bakes in an important lever for Craftsmanship and Rich Inquiry.
+A skilled PBL teacher now has the tool of improving the quality of student work by asking how well, and in what ways, their work meets the audience’s needs.
 This means the student has to clarify who that audience is and their needs through a series of questions.

 This Isn’t Free Range Chicken